rsouza01/tovsolver/README.md

 ## Usage

 It is provided a lot of scripts along the executable.
+Let's see what each one does...